aloj7980/Assignments_And_Projects/STAT2600 Intro to Data Science/ReadMe.md

-I took this class in Fall 2022 and received an A grade.
+I took this class in the Fall 2022 semester and received an A grade.